isomerpages/moe-chijpritoapayoh/_about-us/School Information/School Canteen Advertisement.md

 </ul>
 </li>
 <li>
-<p>Submit the completed application form and documents by closing date via
+<p>Submit the completed application form and documents by closing date, <strong>14 March 2025, 2pm</strong> via
 email OR to the School’s General Office.</p>
 </li>
 </ol>